The Energy Sharing Timescale in an Analytic Framework for Common Envelope Hydrodynamics: The Energy Formalism

 \section{The Energy Formalism}

 We begin by defining the standard CE energy formalism \citep{vandenHeuvel1976,Webbink1984,Livio1988,deKool1990,Iben1993}.
+Essentially, this formalism depends on the key assumption of energy conservation, which requires that the timescale of a CE event be much shorter than the thermal timescale of the envelope such that additional energy sources and sinks can be ignored.
+However, in cases in which the inspiral timescale approaches or exceeds the thermal timescale, energy conservation becomes less reliable as nuclear energy generation starts dominating the energy budget.
+Likewise, cases in which the inspiral timescale exceeds the envelope's convection timescale may be dominated by radiation losses \citep{2019MNRAS.485.4492W,2020MNRAS.497.1895W,2022MNRAS.516.2189W}.
 The result of a CE phase in this model depends on the deposition of orbital energy into the binding energy of the envelope: if the energy change is at least equal to the binding energy, the envelope ejection is said to be successful.
 The orbital energy deposited due to orbital tightening is defined as

 in which $G$ is the gravitational constant, $M_\mathrm{1}$ is the total mass of the extended primary star, $M_\mathrm{2}$ is the mass of the embedded secondary, $a_\mathrm{init}$ is the initial separation of the primary and secondary, $r$ is the distance of the secondary from the primary's core after tightening, and $M_\mathrm{enc}$ is the enclosed mass of the primary within radius $r$ (i.e., $M_\mathrm{enc}=M(r)$).